 - 7.16.
-Infill development on Draper Street will respect the massing, height, setback and character of the existing residential, house-form buildings. - 7.17.
+Infill development on Draper Street within the Draper Street Heritage Conservation District will reflect the height, scale, setback, proportion, materials, detailing and character of the existing residential, house-form buildings. - 7.17.
 New building setbacks along Draper Street will match the prevailing residential setbacks on the street. - 7.18.
-Infill development on Draper Street will respect the pattern of private front yards and back yards characteristic of this residential street. - 7.19.
-Development surrounding the Draper Street Area of Special Identity will provide a noticeable and discernable step down in height of development downwards toward the Draper Street Area of Special Identity.
+Infill development on Draper Street within the Draper Street Heritage Conservation District will respect the pattern of private front yards and back yards characteristic of this residential street. - 7.19.
+Development abutting or directly adjacent to the Draper Street Area of Special Identity will provide a noticeable and discernable step down in height of development downwards toward the Draper Street Area of Special Identity.